 How Important is Property Disclosure When Selling a Fire-Damaged Home in Texas?

 Vendors are mandated by Texas law to disclose any damage, including fire damage.
-With appropriate documentation, sellers mitigate legal liability and foster customer confidence, thereby simplifying sales negotiations.
+With appropriate documentation, sellers mitigate legal liability and foster customer confidence, simplifying sales negotiations.

 Why Consider Cash Offers When Selling a Fire-Damaged Mobile Home?